 Who is the Charlotte Hornets coach?

-James Borrego is the head coach of the Charlotte Hornets.
+As of June, 21st 2022 nobody is the head coach of the Charlotte Hornets.

 Do the Charlotte Hornets play tonight?

 Are you wondering if the Charlotte Hornets are playing tonight?
 Well, SportsTips has all the details you need about upcoming Charlotte Hornets games!
 Make sure you check this page at the top for all the details you are looking for.